 In case of error, an exception can be catch with try/catch :

-On previous versions (2008 R2 and older), the Get-ADUser command don’t rise execution error, so the catch part will never be executed.
+For the old PowerShell version (1.0 and 2.0), the Get-ADUser command don’t rise execution error, so the catch part will never be executed.
 Of course, this behavior can be a problem.

 To overcome this problem, you can use one of the methods below.